evelien-degraaf/Named-Entity-Linking-Latin-DAAL-2024/README.md

 # Gold data

 The folder Gold_data contains the following two manually annotated texts with all person entities linked to _Paulys Realencyclopädie der classischen Altertumswissenschaft_ (_RE_):
-- Tacitus, _Historiae_ 1 ([LASLA edition](https://www.lasla.uliege.be/cms/c_8570411/fr/lasla-textes-latins)), every token is associated to its token and lemma URIs as found in the [LiLa Knowledge Base](https://lila-erc.eu/query/)
+- Tacitus, _Historiae_ 1 ([LASLA edition](https://www.lasla.uliege.be/cms/c_8570411/fr/lasla-textes-latins)), every token is associated to its token and lemma URIs as found in the [LiLa Knowledge Base](https://lila-erc.eu/query/).
+The full version of the LASLA annotated text with the linking to the LiLa Knowledge Base is available here: https://zenodo.org/doi/10.5281/zenodo.5961377.
 - Ammianus Marcellinus, _Res Gestae_ XIV ([LTA edition](https://lta.bbaw.de/text/show/24819722_ammianus_marcellinus_res_gestae)), automatically transformed from XML to CSV and appended Token_URIs

 Entities were annotated and linked by Evelien de Graaf and Margherita Fantoli.